 How to Contact Your 401(k) Administrators

 According to the Society for Human Resource Management, the plan administrator is an officer or employee of the company that holds the 401(k).
-This person ensures the plan is administered correctly and oversees ongoing activities related to the plan.
+This person makes sure that the plan is administered correctly and oversees ongoing activities related to the plan.
 The most straightforward method would be to call that company and ask to speak with the plan administrator.

 Working with a financial advisor can also make this easier as they can manage that part of the process for you.